 Anyone who has been through Hyde Park recently will probably have been curious by the elaborate construction works which have been taking place on and around the Serpentine since the start of April.
-Well, the works are now nearing completion and, when the finished product is unveiled, on 18 June, it should provide one of the highlights of the London summer.
+Well, the works are now completed and should provide one of the highlights of the London summer.

 The Mastaba, as the project is entitled, after an ancient Mesopotamian word, is a temporary floating sculpture created by the legendary Bulgarian artist Christo, best-known for his long artistic collaboration with his Moroccan-born wife Jeanne Claude, who died in 2009.
 The couple were born in their respective countries on exactly the same day, 13 June 1935, and became associated with large-scale outdoor projects such as the wrapping of the Reichstag and The Gates in New York’s Central Park.

 The same ambition of scale underpins the Mastaba, which will measure 20 metres by 30 metres by 40 metres and comprise more than seven thousand horizontally stacked 55-gallon barrels, painted in a spectrum of bright colours.
 Weighing approximately 500 tons, it is the artist’s first major outdoor work in the UK and has been assembled by a team of experienced engineers, who have had to cope with the vagaries of the English weather as well as various logistical challenges.

 Christo has been fascinated by barrels throughout his long career and, while the Mastaba is floating on the Serpentine, the neighbouring Serpentine Galleries will be hosting a major exhibition of Christo and Jeanne-Claude’s drawings and collages, many of them using barrels as a motif.
 The exhibition will offer visitors a chance to experience the work of two genuinely pioneering artists.